How to setup a ticket bot

 Conclusion

 You've now configured almost all of the main settings of the Tickets bot.
-Your server should now have a high quality tickets system enabled.
-If you want to dive deep into more advanced features of the bot, you can view all of their documentation.
-I hope this guide has been helpful for you to setup tickets in your Discord server!
+Your server should now have a high-quality tickets system enabled.
+If you want to dive deep into more advanced features of the bot, you can view all of their official documentation.
+I hope this guide has been helpful for you to set up tickets in your Discord server!

 Back to blog